Robert Hautman

 Robert Hautman is an American painter, residing in western Minnesota.
-The artist is best known for his realism wildlife art, particularly the US Federal Duck Stamp.
-The artist's paintings have been featured on the 2001 and 1997 Federal Duck Stamps, raising millions for conservation.
-In 2016 he was featured in the documentary The Million Dollar Duck about the contest.
+The artist is best known for his realism wildlife art, particularly the U.S. Federal Duck Stamp.
+The artist's paintings have been featured on the 2001 and 1997 Federal Duck Stamps, which raised millions of dollars for conservation.
+In 2016, he was featured in the documentary The Million Dollar Duck about the contest.

 His brothers Joe Hautman and Jim Hautman are also wildlife artists.